 Written assignments: Students are required to write 6 essays based on that week's readings.
 I will post questions for each week (total 12), but students are required to complete only 6 assignments.
 Students must complete three during the first 6 weeks of the course, and three during the last 6 weeks.
-Essays are due at the beginning of class the following week.
+Essays are due end of day Tuesday following that week's meeting.
 Written work should be 1500 words or slightly longer (double-spaced, 12 pt. font.) and focused on a particular point, idea, and/or theme occurring in the readings.
-Late papers will be docked five points per day past the Monday they are due.
+Late papers will be docked five points per day past the Tuesday they are due.
 Each paper is worth 50 points (total 300).

 Final Exam: There will be one take-home exam, due during finals week.
 The exam is worth 100 points.
+The essay(s) that make up this assignment are synthetic in nature, asking you to reflect upon themes discussed in the course.